-The clean energy sector in Canada is growing more than the economy as a whole and is rivalling with some better-known industries.
-Statistics Canada data says there were nearly 100,000 more Canadians working in clean energy than in mining, quarrying and oil-and-gas extraction in 2017.
+The clean energy sector in Canada is growing faster than the economy as a whole.
+Statistics Canada data state that in 2017, there were nearly a hundred thousand more Canadians working in clean energy business, than in the traditional quarrying, mining, and oil & gas extraction industries.

-Accounting for an incredible 80% of Canada’s GDP and employing nearly three quarters of the entire country is Canada’s service sector.
-And, within the sector itself, industries like retail, business, education, and health make up the largest portions.
-Although the strength of the Canadian dollar has hurt tourism numbers, Canada still has a strong tourism industry with most of its international travellers hailing from the United States.
-In fact, Canada’s retail sector, which directly relates to tourism, accounts for 12% of the GDP and that percentage is steadily growing.
+Accounting for an approximately 80% of Canada’s gross domestic product (GDP) and employing nearly 75% of the country, is the service sector.
+Within the sector itself, industries like business, education, retail, and health account for the largest portions.
+Although the ever-increasing strength of the Canadian dollar has hurt tourism, Canada still has a thriving tourism industry with most of its international coming from the U.S. In fact, Canada’s retail sector, which is directly related to tourism, accounts for 12% of the GDP, which is steadily on the rise.

-Although it’s for the most part undervalued, Canada’s technology industry is one of the strongest in the world.
-And, in part thanks to the Canadian Start-up Visa, which is a government Visa aimed at bringing in new tech companies from all over the world, Canada will continue to change the world’s technology landscape.
-The government Visa will undoubtedly bring the brightest minds to Maple Leaf Country and give places like Silicon Valley and India a run for their technology.
-Canada’s technology industry is currently prospering the most in areas such as digital media, wireless infrastructure, E-commerce, and general Internet services.
+Canada’s technology industry is one of the strongest in the world.
+Thanks to the Canadian Start-up Visa, a government initiate aimed at bringing in new tech companies from across the globe, Canada will be a leading player in changing the world’s technological landscape.
+The government Visa will undoubtedly bring the brightest global minds to the Country of the Maple Leaf, and give places like Silicon Valley and India a run for their money.
+Canada’s technology industry is currently thriving the most in the digital media, wireless infrastructure, E-commerce, and general Internet service sectors.

 - Cannabis Industry

-Since Health Canada opened up medicinal cannabis production to more players in 2013, the industry has grown continuously as operators invest in production capabilities to produce quality products.
-However, the legalization of recreational cannabis in 2018 has been the primary driver of the industry boom during the period.
-As consumers shifted from illegal cannabis purchases to the licensed recreational market, the industry grew significantly and is expected to grow 68.3% in 2019 alone.
+Since Health Canada opened up the medicinal cannabis production to more players back in 2013, the industry has grown by leaps and bounds, as operators invest more in production capabilities and capacities, and produce high quality products.
+However, the primary driver of the industry boom has been the legalization of recreational cannabis in 2018.
+As consumers shifted towards the licensed recreational market, the industry expanded significantly, and is expected to grow 68.3% in 2020 alone.

 - HR Services

-The Global HR and Recruitment Services industry relies on organizations' demand for and outsourcing of recruitment processes and human resource (HR) management activities.
-Industry performance largely depends on economic conditions in major markets and the effect these conditions have on demand for labor worldwide.
-Labor market regulation, particularly relating to temporary employees, is also important to industry performance.
+The Global HR and Recruitment Services industry primarily reliant upon organizations' demand and outsourcing of recruitment processes and HR management activities.
+Industry performance largely depends on strong economic conditions in major markets, and propelling effect these conditions have on demand for labour.
+Labour market regulation, particularly relating to temporary employees, is also important to industry performance.
 While the liberalization of labor laws in developed nations has historically been essential to industry growth, large players have now focused on emerging international markets.

 - Health & Medicine

-Over the past decade, employment jobs at the offices of health practitioners other than doctors and surgeons – chiropractors, optometrists, and mental health professionals, for example – rose 49.6 percent, far more than the national employment growth for all occupations.
+Over the past decade, employment jobs at the offices of health practitioners other than doctors and surgeons – chiropractors, optometrists, and mental health professionals, for example – rose 49.6 percent, much higher than the national employment growth across all occupations.